Yesterday’s post about some old postcards from the 1950s touched on the subject of mass tourism and population decline in Venice.

 The city is fine for a night out, going to bacari and having fun, but it is not a place to live in.

-An prolonged exodus from Venice lasting at least two generations has drained the city of many residents, who are never coming back.
+A prolonged exodus from Venice lasting at least two generations has drained the city of many residents, who are never coming back.

-In part they’re not coming back because they’re right.
+In part, they’re not coming back because they’re right.
 Life in Venice is slow, cumbersome, expensive and impractical.

 Mass tourism